cysouw/diathesis/text/c08_preverbs.md

 b.
 Ich fahre den Polizisten um.
 :::

 There is a massive literature on the German alternations induced by verb prefixes and verb particles, including complete monographs on individual preverbs, for example Felfe [-@felfe2012] on the many different alternations with the particle *an-*.
 However, most of this literature focusses on the semantic difference between a bare verb and a verb with a preverb.
 Changes in valency are mostly discussed only as an aside.
 In contrast, in this chapter the meaning of the preverbs will only play a secondary role.
 The focus will be on the valency change induced by the preverbs [cf. @eroms1980; @kim1983; @gunther1987; @wunderlich1987; @wunderlich1997; @geist2016 for similar approaches].
+Stiebels [@-stiebels1996] attempts to combine a lexical-semantic analysis with the structural changes induced by preverbs.

 The central generalisation that can be extracted from the numerous examples in this chapter is that the structural effect of a preverb diathesis is to produce a verb with an accusative argument.
 This generalisation does not hold without special definitional stipulations (e.g. accusative reflexive pronouns have to be included) and there are various counterexamples (e.g. diatheses resulting in dative arguments), but overall the generalisation seems to be exceptionally strong (see [@sec:preverbs-always-accusative]).
 In a very broad sense, preverb diatheses can be seen as some kind of counterpart to reflexive diatheses as discussed in the previous chapter.
 Reflexive diatheses generally reduce the valency, while preverb diatheses tend to increase the valency.